desbma/hddfancontrol/README.md

                             Level of output to display
       -b, --background      Daemonize process
       -l LOG_FILEPATH, --log-file LOG_FILEPATH
-                            Filepath for log output when using deamon mode --pid-file PID_FILEPATH
+                            Filepath for log output when using daemon mode --pid-file PID_FILEPATH
-                            Filepath for lock file when using deamon mode -t, --test            Run some tests and exit
+                            Filepath for lock file when using daemon mode -t, --test            Run some tests and exit